Gabrielle Ruiz: Career

 After college, Ruiz landed various roles on both television and Broadway.
 Her breakthrough role was playing Valencia Perez on The CW comedy-drama series Crazy Ex-Girlfriend.
 Lin-Manuel Miranda, the creator of Hamilton, saw her perform in his musical In the Heights and referred her to the CXG show producers.
 On the basis of his recommendation, she got an audition and then landed the part.

 Personal life

-On August 4, 2016, Ruiz married Philip Pisanchyn in a small private ceremony at a villa in Saint Martin.
+On August 4, 2016, Ruiz married Philip Pisanchyn in a small private ceremony at a villa on Saint Martin.
 They live in New York City and occasionally Los Angeles.
 On April 28, 2021 she gave birth to a girl, Mercedes.